Washington, Pet Stores, Dog Breeders, Breeding, Pet Industry

 URGE Washington Senate Committee on Business, Financial Services and Trade to OPPOSE SHB1424

-Scheduled for public hearing in the House Committee on Consumer Protection & Business on Thursday, February 11, 2021 at 10:00 AM
+Scheduled for public hearing in the Senate Committee on Business, Financial Services and Trade on Tuesday, March 23, 2021 at 8:00 am

-- HB1424 is a biased measure against pet store businesses AND breeders, crafted and driven by animal rights groups over-regulate these legal businesses out of business.
+- SHB1424 is a biased measure against pet store businesses AND breeders, crafted and driven by animal rights groups to over-regulate these legal businesses out of business.

-- Sponsored by Representatives Walen, Ybarra, Springer, Simmons, Ramel, and Berg, HB1424 overregulates law-abiding pet stores and breeders while "non-profit" shelters and rescues are exampt from this onerous proposed legislation.
+- Sponsored by Representatives Walen, Ybarra, Springer, Simmons, Ramel, and Berg, SHB1424 overregulates law-abiding pet stores and breeders while "non-profit" shelters and rescues are exempt from this onerous proposed legislation.

-- If passed, HB1424 would implement non-state employees with no expertise or training to enforce the new rules.
+- If passed, SHB1424 would implement non-state employees with no expertise or training to enforce the new rules.

 - Animal Control agencies are often biased against pet stores and breeders which would prompt concerns of targeted enforcement of new rules if HB1424 were to pass.

-Please click the tab below and customize the boilerplate letter to make it your own and urge the Members of the Washington Consumer Protection & Business Committee to VOTE NO on HB1424.
+Please click the tab below and customize the boilerplate letter to make it your own and urge the Members of the Washington Business, Financial Services and Trade Committee to VOTE NO on SHB1424.